 My family member/client has told me they have been a victim of crime – what do I do?

 It is quite common that a person will disclose to a support worker, parent or carer first, when they have been a victim of abuse.
-You are often the people they trust, and it is not unusual that they do not have any other friends or networks to turn to for support.
+A person will tell the people they trust.

 It is a complex ethical situation for parents/ carers/ support workers and needs to be undertaken with the utmost compassion and awareness about your role and responsibility.